MeTV: Affiliates

-MeTV Plus
+MeTV+

 On May 3, 2021, it was announced that Weigel would launch MeTV Plus (MeTV+), a new 24/7 digital network that extends the brand and expands the audience of MeTV.
 The new channel launched on Saturday, May 15 on WCIU-TV 26.5 Chicago, Illinois and KMOH-TV 6.3 Kingman, Arizona, later spreading to other Weigel stations.
 In September 2021, MeTV Plus expanded their carriage beyond the two stations.
+Frndly TV and Philo TV added MeTV Plus to their lineups in October 2023.
+FuboTV added MeTV Plus to its lineup in June 2025.